92green/enty/README.md

 The Enty data flow begins when either a QueryHocked components props change or a MutationHocked component fires its onMutate callback.
 When this happens the corresponding promise creator in the API is fired.

 2. **Data Request / Recieve**
-The data request actions is triggered and the corresponding requestState becomes a FetchingState.
+The data request actions is triggered and the corresponding queryRequestState becomes a FetchingState.
 If the promise rejects the Error action is triggered, the requestState becomes an error and the flow finishes.
 If the promise resolves the receive action is triggered, the requestState becomes a SuccessState.

 3. **Normalize**